-ONE OF THE FINEST of these organized automobile excursions is the famous "24-Hour Motor Detour."
-This is from Banff to Golden, and gives a rapid survey of the "highlights" of the nearer mountain regioi.
-Leaving Banff after lunch, a 42-mile run is made to Lake Louise, and the night spent at the Chateau Lake Louise.
-Next morning the journey continues to the Great Divide, Wapta Lake, the Kicking Horse Pass, Yoho Valley, Emerald Lake, the Kicking Kicking Canyon, and Horse Golden.
-Similar schedules are established in the reverse direction.
+One of the finest of these organized automobile excursions is the famous "Motor Detour."
+This is from Banff to Golden and gives a fine survey of the "highlights" of the nearer mountain region.
+After a sight-seeing trip round Banff, a 42-mile run is made to Lake Louise and the night spent at the Chateau Lake Louise.
+The journey then continues to the Great Divide, Wapta Lake, the Kicking Horse Pass, Yoho Valley, Emerald Lake, the Kicking Horse Canyon and Golden.
+The trip may also be taken in the reverse direction.

-This Detour is so timed as to waste no time, but to pick through passengers up soon after their arrival at either Banff (going westward) or Golden (going eastward), and to set them down at the other end of the trip in time to take their train.
+The Detour can be made in twenty-four hours, through passengers being picked up soon after their arrival at either Banff (going westward) or Golden (going eastward), and set down at the other end of the trip in time to take their train.
+Stop-over privileges are, however, allowed at points en route and most people will prefer to spread the Detour over two or three days, or even longer.
 Special arrangements are made for handling baggage and sleeping-car reservations.
 The length of the detour, including a sight-seeing ride round Banff, is 142 miles.
+Detailed circular from Canadian Pacific agencies.